Community Services for Living Well

 Return to work, volunteering or training

-We are developing as a membership organisation and invite you to join us.
-If you’d like to make a difference why not become a member, make a donation, volunteer, sponsor an event or even organise your own!
+If you’d like to support us and make a difference, why not make a donation, volunteer, sponsor an event or even organise your own?
 We can’t do what we do without community support.
-We always need skilled volunteers and welcome anyone keen to fundraise for Headway.
+We always need skilled volunteers and welcome anyone keen to fundraise for Headway Sussex.